 Despite everything that's been done to reduce discrimination against pit bulls, there are so many misconceptions about their traits and characteristics (No, they don’t have locking jaws).

 Over the years, we've learned that there can be a lot of confusion around what a pit bull is and isn't.

 Is pit bull a real dog breed?

-The answer is yes ... and no. The term “pit bull” doesn’t refer to a single dog breed.
-Pit bull is a description for a type of dog.
-Many dog breeds, including American Staffordshire Terriers, American Bull Terriers, American Pitbull Terriers, and American Bulldogs — just to name a few — are classified as pit bulls.
+The answer is yes ... and no. The term “pit bull” usually doesn’t refer to a single dog breed.
+Pit bull is generally used as a broad description for a type of dog.
+Many dog breeds may be classified as pit bulls, including:

 For example, in 2018 Delta Airlines announced a ban on all bully breeds stating that even service or support animals classified as “pit bull type dogs” weren’t allowed on their planes.
-But how does Delta determine if a dog is pit bull?
-It’s entirely visual.
+But how did Delta determine if a dog is pit bull?
+It was entirely visual.

 And visual identification can be tricky.
 Pit bulls are known for their muscular builds, large blocky heads, and often shorter snouts.
 So are the dogs below pit bulls, too?

 Just as herding dogs and hound dogs can refer to a vast array of breeds and mixes, “pit bull type dogs” can vary greatly in their personality, demeanor, and appearance.

 It’s important to understand some basics about breed classifications when thinking about adopting.
 For instance, hounds will likely howl and herding dogs are likely to be athletic.
 But the most important thing we can do as animal lovers and responsible pet owners is to treat every dog as an individual.

 Any domestic dog breed has the potential to be your best friend.
 Discovering your new pal’s personality is what makes having a pet so wonderful!